Alcibiades-Capital/valorem-website/site/_docs/2022-03-28-smart-contracts-overview.md

 description: An overview of the Valorem protocol smart contracts.
 ---

-The Valorem Options V1 Core consists of a settlement engine which allows users to write options, exercise options, and redeem claims on assets, while handling fair assignment of exercises to claims written.
-It is designed to be gas efficient, minimal, and provide a secure settlement layer upon which more complex systems can be built.
+The Valorem Options V1 Core consists of a settlement engine which allows users to write options, exercise options, and redeem claims on assets, while handling fair assignment of options exercised to claims written.
+It is designed to be gas efficient and minimal, providing a secure settlement layer upon which more complex systems can be built.

 The Settlement Engine follows the [ERC-1155 multi-token](https://eips.ethereum.org/EIPS/eip-1155) standard.
 Options can be written for any pair of valid ERC-20 assets (excluding rebasing, fee-on-transfer, and ERC-777 tokens).
 When written, an options contract is represented by semi-fungible Option tokens, which can be bought/sold/transferred between addresses like any ERC-1155 token.

-An option writer's claim to the underlying asset(s) (if not exercised) and exercise asset(s) (if exercised) is represented by a non-fungible option lot Claim token.
+An option writer's claim to the underlying assets (if not exercised) and exercise assets (if exercised) is represented by a non-fungible Claim token.
 This Claim NFT can be redeemed for their share of the underlying plus exercise assets, based on currently exercised.

 The structure of an option is as follows: